Sunday, March 18, 2012

 7:00 – 8:30 PM Opening community meeting

-The topic for the plenary panel is “Pictures in Our Heads”
+The topic for the plenary panel on Tuesday is “Chaos and Control”

 Registration Details & Deadline

-Fill out the registration page, and mail it with your $75.00 conference fee to the address on the form.
-Deadline to register: May 1, 2012.
+To avoid the late fee, fill out the registration page and mail it with your $75 conference fee to the address on the form postmarked by April 1, 2013.

 Please note that on-campus housing options are limited.
 Double-room reservations will be made on a first-come, first-served basis, and requests for single rooms will be filled after that.
 If you are considering staying off campus, here are some local options for lodging.